davettt/list-manager/README.md

 - Filter by category, tags, or favorites
 - Toggle between grid and list view

+**Create & Edit Notes:**
+- Click the "Notes" tab to switch to notes view
+- Click the "+" button to create a new note
+- Write in the left pane with markdown support (bold, italic, headers, lists, links, code blocks, tables, etc.)
+- See live preview in the right pane
+- Notes are saved automatically as you type
+- Organize notes by category (Personal, Work, Projects, Ideas, Other)
+- Star notes to mark them as favorites
+- Search notes by title or category

+**AI Writing Assistance for Notes:**
+- Click "TLDR" button to generate a concise summary of your note
+- Click "Grammar" button to check spelling and get writing suggestions
+- AI results are shown in a modal for easy review

 **Export Your Data:**
 - Click "Export All" to download your data as JSON
 - Keep regular backups!

+**Cloud Backup for Notes:**
+- Your notes are stored as markdown files in `local_data/notes/`
+- Point your cloud storage app (Tresorit, Dropbox, Google Drive, etc.) to sync this folder
+- Access your notes on any device that has the cloud service installed
+- Markdown files can be viewed/edited in any text editor or markdown app

 ## AI Features (Optional)